opfesoft/sol-docs/db/world/battleground_template.md

 Controls how many players from each team can join the battleground.

-NOTE2: If left to be 0, trinity will use the default DBC value.
+NOTE2: If left to be 0, use the default DBC value.

 ### MinLvl

 The minimum level that players need to be in order to join the battleground.

-NOTE: If left to be 0, trinity will use the default DBC value.
+NOTE: If left to be 0, use the default DBC value.

 ### MaxLvl

 The maximum level that players can be to enter the battleground.

-NOTE: If left to be 0, trinity will use the default DBC value.
+NOTE: If left to be 0, use the default DBC value.

 ### AllianceStartLoc

 The location where the alliance players get teleported to when the battleground first starts.
-See WorldSafeLocs.dbc
+See [WorldSafeLocs.dbc](../../dbc/WorldSafeLocs.md)

 ### AllianceStartO